Skip to main content

 What institutions are you currently working with?

-Texas State Technical College (TSTC) and the University of North Texas (UNT) are currently in the accreditation process with PSC.
+Texas State Technical College (TSTC) received PSC accreditation in 2025 and is the agency’s first member institution.
+The University of North Texas (UNT) and Lamar Institute of Technology (LIT) are currently in the accreditation process with PSC.
 We expect to have additional institutions seek accreditation with PSC in the coming months and years.

 How is PSC prioritizing consumer protection?